califrench/CSCI340-Virtual-Paging-Assignment/README.md

 A basic “one-process-at-a-time” implementation is provided for you.
 This implementation never actually ends up having to swap out any pages.
 Since only one process is allocated pages at a time, no more than 20 pages are ever in use.
 When each process completes, it releases all of its pages and the next process is allowed to allocate pages and run.
 This is a very simple solution, and as you might expect, does not provide very good performance.
 Still, it provides a simple starting point that demonstrates the simulator API.
 See pager-basic.c for more information.

 To start, create some form of “Least Recently Used” (LRU) paging algorithm.
 An LRU algorithm selects a page that has not been accessed for some time when it must swap a page out to make room for a new page to be swapped in.
 An LRU algorithm can either operate globally, or with respect to a given process.
 In the latter case, you may wish to pre-reserve a number of physical pages for each process and only allow each process to compete for pages from this subset.
 An stub for implementing your LRU version of pageit() has been created for you in the pager-lru.c file.
 Note the use of static variables in order to preserve local state between calls to pageit().
-Your LRU algorithm should perform much better than the trivial solution discussed above, but will still su↵er from performance issues.
+Your LRU algorithm should perform much better than the trivial solution discussed above, but will still suffer from performance issues.
 We can do better.

 ![Reactive pageit flow chart](https://raw.githubusercontent.com/CSUChico-CSCI340/CSCI340-Virtual-Paging-Assignment/master/writeup/pageit-Fig1.png "Figure 2: Basic Reactive pageit() Flow Chart")